Emre-Dinc/Gradient-LorenzOptimizer/TECHNICAL_OVERVIEW.md

 ## Abstract

-The Global Lorenz Chaos Optimizer represents a novel paradigm in high-dimensional optimization that fuses structured chaotic exploration with gradient-guided convergence.
-By mapping a single 3D Lorenz attractor to coordinated high-dimensional search patterns, this approach transcends the limitations of traditional gradient-only methods, achieving unprecedented performance on extreme optimization landscapes while maintaining automatic adaptation capabilities.
+The Global Lorenz Chaos Optimizer is a high-dimensional optimization that fuses structured chaotic exploration with gradient-guided convergence.
+By mapping a single 3D Lorenz attractor to coordinated high-dimensional search patterns, this approach transcends the limitations of traditional gradient-only methods, achieving faster convergence  on extreme optimization landscapes while maintaining automatic adaptation capabilities.

 ## 1. Theoretical Foundation and Motivation